Updated September 5, 2024

 Your crew may doubt their abilities.
 As your employees give up the safety of saying the same thing to everyone, they will become less confident.
 They might say they can’t do it or that the learning is stupid.
 They might tell you customers are leaving because of it.
 When you see them using your new training, reward them so you build a positive experience for all.

 There will still be mistakes.
 Yes, there’ll be slip-ups.
 Be careful not to overreact to mistakes early on, or you will shut them down.
-Likewise, don’t turn a blind eye when they consistently do not use their new skills.
+Likewise, make sure not to turn a blind eye when they consistently do not use their new skills.

 In Sum